-CAMRI is a thriving community of researchers, with doctoral students from around the world researching in media, communications and cultural studies.
+The CAMRI doctoral programme, based in the School of Media and Communication, is a thriving community of 50 plus doctoral researchers from around the globe researching in media, communications and cultural studies.

-We provide a platform for diverse, challenging research aimed at making a mark in the scholarly community.
-Furthermore, we offer a wide range of facilities, including:
+We provide a platform for diverse, challenging research aimed at making a mark in the scholarly community and the wider world.
+We offer a range of facilities and support, including:

-CAMRI staff members are experienced researchers with national and international expertise in their subject areas with considerable experience in supervising doctoral researchers.
-As such, they are well placed to provide the pastoral and academic support to CAMRI doctoral students.
+CAMRI staff members are some of the leading scholars in their fields, with national and international expertise in their subject areas and with considerable experience in supervising doctoral researchers.
+As such, they are well placed to provide the necessary academic support to CAMRI doctoral researchers.

-Doctoral students are a valued part of the Faculty community and, along with staff, take part in regular workshops and seminars, organised by CAMRI or the Faculty or in collaboration with other institutions.
-CAMRI has been a host and continues to be an active participant in the European Media and Communication Doctoral Summer School.
+Doctoral researchers are a valued part of the School community and, along with staff, take part in regular workshops and seminars organised by CAMRI or in collaboration with other schools within the university or with external institutions.

-Doctoral researchers are also involved in a host of other activities such as the regular monthly doctoral research workshops managed by the students and the production of Westminster Papers in Communication and Culture, an interdisciplinary, peer reviewed Media and Cultural Studies journal published by CAMRI.
+Doctoral researchers are also involved in a host of other activities such as reading groups and the production of Westminster Papers in Communication and Culture (WPCC), an interdisciplinary, peer reviewed journal published by the University of Westminster Press.

-CAMRI doctoral programme graduates have gone on to successful careers in both academic and media professions. (see where they are now in our alumni page)
+CAMRI doctoral programme graduates go on to successful careers in both academic and media professions.